CIRADA-Tools/RM-Tools/README.md

 Use these commands with a -h flag to get information on the usage of each.
 Full documentation is on the [wiki](https://github.com/CIRADA-Tools/RM-Tools/wiki).

-If you use this package in a publication, please include a footnote with a link to the Github repository.
+If you use this package in a publication, please cite the [ASCL entry](https://ui.adsabs.harvard.edu/abs/2020ascl.soft05003P/abstract) for the time being.
-A paper with a full description of the package, as well as an ASCL code reference, are being prepared but are not available yet.
+A paper with a full description of the package is being prepared but is not available yet.

 Questions, bug reports, and feature requests can be posted to the GitHub issues page or sent to Cameron Van Eck, cameron.van.eck (at) dunlap.utoronto.ca.